 The ELS houses several scholarship opportunities for students.
-Information on the Bradley-Turner Leadership Scholarship and Dawn D. Bennett-Alexander Building Bridges Scholarship can be found below.
+Information on the Bradley-Turner Leadership Scholarship, Bracewell Student Involvement Scholarship, and Dawn D. Bennett-Alexander Building Bridges Scholarship can be found below.

 Bradley-Turner Leadership Scholarship